John M. Opitz

-John M. Opitz (born August 15, 1935) is a German-American medical geneticist and professor at the University of Utah School of Medicine.
+John M. Opitz (August 15, 1935 – August 31, 2023) was a German-American medical geneticist and professor at the University of Utah School of Medicine.
 He is best known for rediscovering the concept of the developmental field in humans (first enunciated by Hans Spemann in amphibians) and for his detection and delineation of many genetic syndromes, several now known as the "Opitz syndromes" including Smith–Lemli–Opitz syndrome (SLOS), Opitz–Kaveggia syndrome (FGS1), Opitz G/BBB syndrome, Bohring–Opitz syndrome, and other autosomal and X-linked conditions.
-He is founder of the Wisconsin Clinical Genetics Center, the American Journal of Medical Genetics, and was a cofounder of the American College and American Board of Medical Genetics.
+He was the founder of the Wisconsin Clinical Genetics Center, the American Journal of Medical Genetics, and was a cofounder of the American College of Medical Genetics and American Board of Medical Genetics.

 Early life

-John M. Opitz was born in Hamburg, Germany, on August 15, 1935 to a middle-class family.
-His father died of tuberculosis while Opitz was still young, a disease which he also contracted and, caused him to spend 14 months in a sanatorium.
+John M. Opitz was born to a middle-class family in Hamburg, Germany on August 15, 1935.
+His father died of tuberculosis while Opitz was still young, a disease that he also contracted and caused him to spend 14 months in a sanatorium.
 After seven years of separation, he rejoined his mother in 1947 in Nuremberg where she worked as an interpreter for the US occupation forces during the war-crimes trials.
 They immigrated to the United States in 1950, eventually settling in Iowa City where Opitz' uncle, Hans Koelbel, was Professor of Cello and Chamber Music at the University of Iowa.

 Education

 It was at the age of 15 that his uncle introduced him to Emil Witschi, an internationally acclaimed embryologist, endocrinologist, and zoologist at the University of Iowa, who fanned Opitz' interest in embryology, genetics and evolution.
 After completing high school, Opitz studied Zoology at the University of Iowa under Witschi's tutelage, receiving his bachelor's degree in 1956.
 With the approach of Witschi's retirement from the University of Iowa just previous to his graduation, Opitz wondered where he would go next as his previous plan had been to complete a PhD under Witschi.
-However, with some prodding from his mother, he was reluctantly persuaded to attend medical school at the University of Iowa.
+His mother told him to attend medical school, which he reluctantly agreed to.
+He attended the University of Iowa.
 His initial lack of interest dissipated as he was immersed in the world of clinical medicine.

-He continued his work with Witschi while in medical school, completing a joint review on the biology of sex determination and sex differentiation in animals (Witschi, Opitz, 1961).
+He continued his work with Witschi while in medical school, completing a joint review on the biology of sex determination and sexual differentiation in animals (Witschi, Opitz, 1961).
 While attending medical school, Opitz was engaged in a variety of other research projects including: glucose metabolism (with N. Halmi), prostate cancer (R. Flocks), and hereditary hematuria (W.W.
 McCrory).
 Others who influenced Opitz while in medical school include Hans Zellweger and Jacqueline A. Noonan.
 He completed his medical degree in 1959 at the University of Iowa, also a rotating internship and his first year of pediatric residency.